ieepirzy/ieepirzy/README.md

 🚀 Systems thinker, physics student, and aspiring builder.

 ### ✨ Guiding Philosophy:
-> I build things that might help someone.
+> I build things — in the hope that they’ll make life just a bit easier.
-> Not for hype.
-Probably not for everyone.
-But for those who need them.
+>
+> Not for the hype.
+For the moments when someone, somewhere, could use a little help.
 >
 > Focusing on **Technology for humans.**